 Parents may withdraw children from lessons in sex education unless the content is part of National Curriculum science.
 Our Policy for Sex and Relationships Education is available from the office and parents are invited to view resources prior to their use.

 Through Religious Education and Assemblies, children learn to respect and value diversity of belief and experience.
 At Woodridge, we follow Barnet’s Agreed Syllabus for RE.
 Religious Education is often a part of a cross-curricular study and is integrated into other topics.

-In Assemblies, themes are of a broadly Christian character (as required by the Education Reform Act) which are shared by the wide range of faiths represented in our school community and local community.
+In Assemblies, themes are of a broad nature, reflecting the schools values, the PSHE objectives and celebrate the range of faiths represented in our school community and local community.
 Children’s participation is encouraged and their achievements are regularly celebrated in assemblies.

 Parents may withdraw their children from RE or assemblies.
 Any request should be made in writing and discussed with the head teacher.